shutter-network/shutter-docs/docs/protocol/api/integrating_api_llm_friendly.md

     Tip: If you want full control over your address, consider registering directly with the registry contract.

+    *Event-based option*: You can also register an identity with an ETD using **/register_event_trigger** so that decryption keys are released when a matching on-chain event is observed.

 3.  **Retrieve Encryption Data**

     Once your identity is registered, call /get_data_for_encryption to obtain the parameters needed to encrypt commitments.